 - In a large bowl, beat butter with Swerve until light and fluffy.
 Beat in eggs and vanilla extract, then beat in half of the almond flour mixture.
 Beat in nut milk and then the remaining almond flour mixture until well combined.

 - Divide the batter evenly among the cake pans and smooth the tops with a knife or offset spatula.
 Bake about 20 minutes, until the center is firm to the touch.
-Set the timer for 15 minutes and check every couple minutes.
+Set the timer for 15 minutes and check every couple of minutes.
 Remove and let cool in pans 15 minutes, then flip out onto a wire rack to cool completely.

 - Place chopped chocolate in a large bowl (in the bowl of a stand mixer, if you will be using one).

 - In a medium saucepan over medium heat, combine whipping cream and confectioner’s Swerve.
 Whisk until Swerve is dissolved and then bring to just a simmer.

-- Pour over chopped chocolate and let sit about 10 minutes, until chocolate is melted.
+- Pour over the chopped chocolate and let sit about 10 minutes, until chocolate is melted.
 Whisk to combine.
 Let cool to room temperature, about 1 1/2 to 2 hours.

-- Using whisk attachment of stand mixer or beater of the hand-held mixer, beat on medium-high for 3 to 5 minutes, until lighter in color and fluffy.
+- Using the whisk attachment of stand mixer or beater of the hand-held mixer, beat on medium-high for 3 to 5 minutes, until lighter in color and fluffy.